mytch444/mmusic-go/README.md

     resume              # resumes playback

-    increase            # increase the volume by 1%
+    increase            # increase the volume by 5%

-    decrease            # decrease the volume by 1%
+    decrease            # decrease the volume by 5%

-    mute                # set volume to 0%

 Once the current stream ends or you write `next` to `in` `mmusic` will reads the upcoming file to find if there is anything it should play,